httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 Length field.
 An Indeterminate-Length Field Section ends with a Content Terminator field.
 The zero value of the Content Terminator distinguishes it from the Name Length field, which cannot contain a value of 0.

-Response messages that contain informational status codes result in a different structure; see {{informational}}.
-Note that while the Indeterminate-Length Informational Response field is shown in {{format-indeterminate-length}}, it can only appear in response messages.

 Indeterminate-length messages can be truncated in a similar way as known-length messages; see {{padding}}.